Professorships & Chairs

 In the aftermath of recent corporate fraud and white-collar crimes, research of this nature is badly needed to better prepare investors and improve how corporations interact.
 Attig’s research will help develop the innovative strategies needed to create long-term corporate and shareholder value and sustain growth in a competitive economy.

-Dr. Dawn Jutla is the Scotiabank Professor of Technology Entrepreneurship
+Scotiabank Professor of Technology Entrepreneurship

 Founding Director (2014-17) and Founder of the Master of Technology Entrepreneurship (MTEI) Program at the Sobey School, Dr. Jutla holds Master and PhD degrees in Computer Science from the Technical University of Nova Scotia - Dalhousie University.
 Her 1996 PhD work in Computer Science on the topic of multi-view access control has been cited in Xerox and IBM US patents.
 Dr. Jutla is the 2009 recipient of the World Technology Award for IT Software in the Individual Category.
 She brings 25 years+ experience in the IT industry and Business, experience in IT Sales and administration, a record of R&D, breadth and depth in business and technology courses, significant international and local business Board governance experience, and a genuine interest in the well-being of her students and their and the School’s contribution to the Atlantic Canada economy.
 Dawn served for 6 years on the Saint Mary’s Board of Governors, and 2 years as FISMS Department Chair.
 She currently serves as a Director on the Board of OASIS, and the Board of the IWK Health Centre.